loopbackio/loopback.io/pages/en/lb4/Model.md

 ### Array Property Decorator

-Unfortunately, there is a limitation to the metadata that can be automatically inferred by LoopBack.
+There is a limitation to the metadata that can be automatically inferred by LoopBack, due to the nature of arrays in JavaScript.
 In JavaScript, arrays do not possess any information about the types of their members.
-Technically, it is possible to inspect the members of an array to determine if they are of a primitive type (string, number, array, boolean), object or function, but this would not tell us anything about what the value would be if it were an object or function, and would require traversal of the array.
+By traversing an array, you can inspect the members of an array to determine if they are of a primitive type (string, number, array, boolean), object or function, but this would not tell us anything about what the value would be if it were an object or function.

-For consistency, we have chosen to require use of the `@property.array` decorator, which will add the appropriate metadata for type inference of your array properties.
+For consistency, we require the use of the `@property.array` decorator, which adds the appropriate metadata for type inference of your array properties.

 ```ts
 @model()